Social Work : Online

 There is no minor in social work.

 The BSW-DL Program is ideal for students who have a 2-year associate degree in pre-social work or a similar major.
-Students can be admitted to the program in fall, spring, or summer semester.
+Students can be admitted to the program in fall or spring semester.
 All class work is online.
 Students receive support from UC Online advisors and program staff to help them achieve their academic goals.
 Program faculty and staff work with students to find a qualified field placement in their own communities, where students work alongside a professional social worker in the final two semesters of study.

 The BSW-DL program is fully accredited by the Council on Social Work Education.
 The UC BSW degree will be recognized by every master's in social work (MSW) graduate programs in the United States.
 Students can receive advanced standing credit toward the MSW degree in programs that offer this option.